Self-Care: Getting Mentally Prepared for a New School Year

 The power of intention

 “Our intention creates our reality,” says Dr. Wayne W. Dyer.
 Living purposefully helps alleviate anxiety because we feel more in control of our decisions and outcomes.
 In teaching, it’s easy to get overwhelmed with mounting responsibilities and shrinking time.
 Teachers often put themselves last, working hard to ensure that others are okay and deadlines are met.
 Building an intention practice can help teachers remember to take care of themselves when things get busy.

-“Teaching is a job filled with joy, excitement, curiosity, love…and stress,” says Jo Sigmund, edTPA Coordinator and Partner Faculty for Concordia University-Portland.
-Sigmund founded Emerson Charter School and teaches in Concordia’s MAT program.
+“Teaching is a job filled with joy, excitement, curiosity, love…and stress,” says Jo Sigmund, edTPA Coordinator and Partner Faculty.
 She says that, “New teachers, in particular, need to remember to put their own oxygen masks on first.
 Remember that, if you’re not well (mentally, physically, or emotionally), you’re not able to be there for your students in the way you want to be.”

 Changing the habit of putting yourself last or barely making any time for self-care starts with making the most of today.
 “Try to start each day with a focused intention to take things one step at a time, to be present as much as possible.
 And, when a challenge arises and you realize you’re tensing up, “stop, close your eyes, and take a few slow deep breaths.
 It sounds cheesy and trite, but just taking a moment to re-center and refocus can make all the difference.”